Arc-Computer/arc-memory/docs/performance-benchmarks.md

 3. **Trace History**
    - Fixed the trace history implementation to work with the database
+   - Implemented full BFS algorithm for graph traversal
+   - Added support for all node types (Commit, PR, Issue, ADR, File)
-   - Optimized performance to achieve 32 microseconds per query
+   - Optimized performance to achieve 109 microseconds per query (still well below the 200ms target)

 ## Next Steps

-1. Enhance the trace history implementation with full BFS algorithm
+1. Add benchmarks for medium and large repositories
-2. Add support for PR, Issue, and ADR nodes in the trace history results
+2. Add more comprehensive tests for the trace history algorithm
-3. Add benchmarks for medium and large repositories
+3. Optimize database queries for larger repositories
 4. Continuously monitor performance as new features are added

 ## Running Benchmarks